How It Works

 5) Metadata and output emission

-Each bundle includes runtime metadata for lineage, deferred-filter status, shift, noise distribution, and resolved config snapshot.
+Each bundle includes runtime metadata for lineage, filter status, shift, noise distribution, and resolved config snapshot.

-• lineage aligns emitted columns with DAG node assignments.
+• lineage aligns emitted feature columns with DAG node assignments and records the selected latent target node plus emitted target-relevance summary.

 • requested_device, resolved_device, and the reserved device_fallback_reason field are emitted for runtime observability.

-• Canonical generation outputs add layout_mode, layout_plan_seed, layout_signature, dataset_seed, and keyed_replay.
+• Public generation outputs add layout_mode, layout_plan_seed, layout_signature, dataset_seed, and keyed_replay.

 DAG/node data flow

-This diagram focuses on node-level execution mechanics inside the canonical generation runtime.
+This diagram focuses on node-level execution mechanics inside the shared generation runtime.

 flowchart TB